Do you struggle to create a resume for an international company?

 Whether you translate your resume depends on the circumstance.
 If you plan to apply for a company where everyone speaks English, you may not need to translate it.

-If you plan to work as a translator or speak another language, you should write a resume in that language.
 Usually, international companies will tell you what language they require on resumes.

 As you create an international resume, remember the key sections.
 Doing so will help you figure out how to craft your resume and if you need to translate it.